yeswanth244/open-data-pvnet/getting_started.md

 ---

 ## Helpful Knowledge and Skills
-Contributing to this project doesn’t require expertise in all areas 😅.
+Contributing to this project doesn't require expertise in all areas 😅.
 We need volunteers with skills or interest in some of the following domains to help us build different parts of the project.
-Plus, there’s plenty of opportunity to learn as you go!
+Plus, there's plenty of opportunity to learn as you go!

 ### Programming and Development
 - **Python Programming**: Familiarity with Python for data analysis, API's, and machine learning workflows.